This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - collect information on cyberattacks by participating in information-sharing activities and develop an environment to use that information.

-The IPA has issued a Cybersecurity Management Guideline Practice Edition that contains ideas, implementation procedures and practical examples to help implement the 10 recommendations.
+The IPA issues a Cybersecurity Management Guideline Practice Edition that contains ideas, implementation procedures and practical examples to help implement the 10 recommendations.

 Common standards on information security measures of government entities

-The CSHQ and the NISC jointly issued the Common Standards on Information Security Measures of Governmental Entities under article 26(1) of the BAC.
+The CSHQ and the NISC jointly issued the Common Standards on Cybersecurity Measures of Governmental Entities under article 26(1) of the BAC.
 The standards are a unified framework for improving the level of information security of governmental entities and define the baseline for information security measures to ensure a higher level of information security.
 Although these standards do not apply to private companies, some entities refer to these standards for their information security measures.
-The Common Standards were updated in July 2021.

 Effect of local laws on foreign businesses

 As a general matter, criminal penalties will apply if a crime causes an effect in Japan, even where the active elements of the crime are committed overseas.
-Similarly, where a crime is governed by a treaty, the Penal Code and the APUCA apply to the perpetrator, even where the active elements of the crime are committed overseas (article 4-2 of the Penal Code and article 14 of the Act on the Prohibition on Unauthorised Computer Access).
-Accordingly, the Penal Code and the Act on the Prohibition on Unauthorised Computer Access are applicable when a server or a person in Japan suffers damage from cyberattacks launched from overseas.
-Further, the UCPA (articles 21(6), (7) and (8)) and the APPI (article 86) have extraterritorial reach.
+Similarly, where a crime is governed by a treaty, the Penal Code and the APUCA apply to the perpetrator, even where the active elements of the crime are committed overseas (article 4-2 of the Penal Code and article 14 of the APUCA).
+Accordingly, the Penal Code and the APUCA are applicable when a server or a person in Japan suffers damage from cyberattacks launched from overseas.
+Further, the UCPA (articles 21(6), (7) and (8)) and the APPI (article 166) have extraterritorial reach.

 Additionally, Japan is a signatory of the Convention on Cybercrime (2001 Budapest Convention).
 Japan established domestic substantive and procedural laws under the convention in 2011 and ratified the convention in 2012.
-Additionally, mutual legal assistance treaties (MLAT) to collect and obtain evidence within each country have been signed by Japan with the United States, South Korea, China, Hong Kong, the European Union and Russia.
+Additionally, mutual legal assistance treaties (MLAT) to collect and obtain evidence within each country have been signed by Japan with the US, South Korea, China, Hong Kong, Vietnam, the EU and Russia.

 Responsibilities of directors